-The restraint placed on merged councils under the amalgamation proclamation which meant that Council was restricted from consolidating rating calculations or re-categorising until 30 June 2021.
-As of 1 July 2021, the rates between the two former councils of Deniliquin Council and Conargo Shire Council will be merged (harmonised).
-This means that Council's current different rating systems depending on the location of the property will now be a more cohesive rating system, this will include using different classifications, base rates and minimum rates.
+The restraint placed on merged councils under the amalgamation proclamation which meant that Council was restricted from consolidating rating calculations or re-categorising until 30 June 2021 will end at this date.
+As of 1 July 2021, the Rates between the two former councils of Deniliquin Council and Conargo Shire Council will be merged (harmonised).
+This means that Council's current different rating systems depending on the location of the property will now be a more cohesive Rating system, this will include using different classifications, base rates and minimum rates.
 Details of the rating system are in the Statement of Revenue section of this document.